 5. Build credibility by marketing your brand as an expert, piquing interest by sharing (one or two) educational solutions.

-6. Allow your engaged lead to invest in their own research by making them fill out a form, before moving forward.
+6. Allow your engaged lead to investing in their own research by making them fill out a form, before moving forward.
 This will allow you to gain valuable lead information for future lead nurturing projects.

 7. Use the form information to send personalized emails answering ongoing questions your customer may have.
 This will help move your lead through the sales funnel at an accelerated pace.